 “Sites like [SaucyTime] would take a cut,” she explains, “which is why more girls are doing it with their fans directly.
 I don’t really advertise FaceTime.
 Someone will see you on TV or online, then they either tweet you and message you, or ask for your email address to arrange.”

-Another reason to keep negotiations private is to avoid skinflint users trying to barter for their cyber-shows.
-“I think girls don’t want to publicise that they’re doing FaceTime for a certain amount, because once you put out a rate everyone can say, ‘Well, I saw you only charge this much,’ or, ‘I saw someone cheaper’,” Amy Lu explains.
+Another reason to keep negotiations private is to avoid skinflint users trying to barter for their cyber shows.
+“I think girls don’t want to publicize that they’re doing FaceTime for a certain amount, because once you put out a rate everyone can say, ‘Well, I saw you only charge this much,’ or ‘I saw someone cheaper,’” Amy Lu explains.
 Nonetheless, she was willing to give some insight into how much she can earn.
-While she’d make around £50 an hour for a glamour shoot – in her opinion, not a lot of money (“I had a bloody dog trainer come round the other day who charged me £50 an hour, and she was fully clothed”) – she estimates that she can charge more than £50 PayPal advance for just 15 minutes on FaceTime.
+While she’d make around $75 an hour for a glamour shoot—in her opinion, not a lot of money (“I had a dog trainer come round the other day who charged me $75 an hour, and she was fully clothed”)—she estimates that she can charge more than $75 PayPal advance for just 15 minutes on FaceTime.

 A guy with some stellar lines using SaucyTime

 I got in touch with one of Chris’s FaceTime customers, and asked why he prefers his iPhone's camera over, say, a webcam or the TV.
-“The webcam sites normally have tons of blokes all typing away and asking stupid questions to a model in an online peep show situation,” he told me.
+“The webcam sites normally have tons of guys all typing away and asking stupid questions to a model in an online peep show situation,” he told me.
 “I'm not interested in getting involved in that.
-I prefer one-on-one and not being hounded to pay tips so we can have a nice chat, and where whatever happens, happens!
-I always like to chat first and that relaxes us both – find out a bit about them if I haven't spent time with them, where they’re from and ask about stuff I've read on their SaucyTime profile.”
+I prefer one-on-one and not being hounded to pay tips so we can have a nice chat, and where whatever happens happens!
+I always like to chat first and that relaxes us both: find out a bit about them if I haven't spent time with them, where they’re from, and ask about stuff I've read on their SaucyTime profile.”

 Like user-generated porn, however, FaceTime has its downsides.
 In the same way that uploading your own sex tape heightens the risk of your family finding out what it looks like when you orgasm, there’s some ambiguity around putting yourself out there to a global cyber audience.
 Amy Lu’s never encountered a full-blown nutcase, but she told me that guys can be quick to get attached over FaceTime, and that if they iMessage her and she doesn’t reply after say, five minutes, she can expect plenty of abusive messages.
 FaceTime customers can only see her email address, not her phone number, but she does use the same phone for work that she uses day-to-day.

-It's hard to make predictions about which way the online sex industry will go – five years ago, the trend was to make the kind of hyper-extreme videos that inspired Cameron's porn ban; now, it's to produce clips that look like they were filmed in a back garden on a VHS recorder.
+It's hard to make predictions about which way the online sex industry will go.
+Five years ago, the trend was to make hyper-extreme porn videos; now, it's to produce clips that look like they were filmed in a back garden on a VHS recorder.
 But it's clear that the interactive element is gaining popularity, and I'd wager that, in the next couple of years, Chris and Amy Lu are going to have far more competition to contend with.